openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       }

 A *catch* clause handles the *DivideByZeroError* at runtime.
-Other errors are propagated to the surrounding scope unless the *catch* clause is found.
+Other errors are propagated to the surrounding scope if no *catch* clause is found.

 .. index::
    catch clause